 We aim to keep all school staff up to date with relevant training and developments in teaching practice in relation to the needs of children with SEND.
-The SENCO attends relevant SEND courses and facilitates/signposts relevant SEND focused external training opportunities for all staff.
+The SENDCO attends relevant SEND courses and facilitates/signposts relevant SEND focused external training opportunities for all staff.
 We recognise the need to train all our staff on SEND issues.
-The SENDCO, with the senior leadership team, ensures that training opportunities are matched to school improvement priorities and those identified through the use of provision management.